NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 <a name="arc--noomap---iwg--infinite-world-game--will-be-fully-integrated"></a>
 ## ARC, Noomap & IWG (Infinite World Game) Will Be Fully Integrated

 ARC, Noomap & IWG will be fully integrated into the OASIS Architecture.
-The IWG is VERY similar to Our World and has a LOT of overlap and is something we are currenty exporing and synergising but it looks like they will for a start share the same central avatar/profile/karma system that is currently being built in this very repo.
+The IWG is VERY similar to Our World and has a LOT of overlap and is something we are currently exploring and synergising but it looks like they will for a start share the same central avatar/profile/karma system that is currently being built in this very repo.

 <a name="turbocharge-the-holochain-ecosystem-"></a>
 ## Turbocharge the Holochain ecosystem!